EntilZha/PyFunctional/README.md

 Files are given special treatment if opened through the `seq.open` and related APIs.
-`functional.util.ReusableFile` implements a wrapper around the standard python file to support multiple iteration over a single file object while correctly handling iteration termination and file closing.
+`functional.util.ReusableFile` implements a wrapper around the standard python file to support multiple iterations over a single file object while correctly handling iteration termination and file closing.

 ### `no_wrap` option